cbaltingok98/Formula-1-Stats/README.md

 * Constructor Page - work in progress
 * Join Us button
 ### Bugs
-* Upcoming races are not centered for mobile devices.
+* Upcoming races are not centered for mobile devices. - FIXED